IBCNServices/tengu-charms/charms/builds/limeds/README.md

     watch -c juju status --color

 When the deployment is done ('active', 'Ready'), surf to `<ip>:<port>/editor` and login with admin:admin to see the management console.

+# Contact Information

+## Authors

+This software was created in the [IDLab research group](https://www.ugent.be/ea/idlab) of [Ghent University](https://www.ugent.be) in Belgium.
+This software is used in [Tengu](https://tengu.io), a project that aims to make experimenting with data frameworks and tools as easy as possible.

+ - Merlijn Sebrechts <merlijn.sebrechts@gmail.com>